GabrielZuany/ElasticSearchLoggs/README.md

     pip install -r requirements.txt
     ```

-- Import the ElasticSearchLogging class to your source code and create an object to manipulate loggings:
+- Import the ElasticSearchLogging class to your source code and create an object to manipulate logs:
   ```Python
   import ElasticsearchLogs.ElasticsearchLogging as esl